leclubme/leclubme.github.io/_posts/2018-04-28-marketing-advisor.md

 We are a funded eCommerce startup that fully embraces remote work and puts people over processes.
 Our MVP is currently in a private beta.

-We are looking for a Marketing Strategist to help us plan monthly and weekly marketing activities.
+We are looking for a Marketing Advisor to help us plan monthly and weekly marketing activities.

 ### What you'll be doing 🚀